Dreams of coming home: the moment when your life makes a circle and comes again to the beginning

 Astrological note: A dream of an unfamiliar home often comes during transits of Uranus through your 4th house, during its aspects to the Moon, and in periods when Pluto touches your 4th house.
 Aquarians, Cancers, and Scorpios recognize this dream with particular accuracy.
 If Uranus is now touching your Moon — the Inner Sage meets the changes, and the dream conveys this through a home that is outwardly recognizable but inwardly already different.

-If the home is empty temporarily — someone will return; it’s worth waiting calmly, not being upset without cause.
-If it has long been empty — it’s worth accepting that the former circle has dispersed, and seeking a new one or reformatting bonds, not waiting for a return.
-If you yourself were distancing loved ones — now is the time to acknowledge this and take the first step toward them, without demanding that they take it first.
-If for the first time you accept the emptiness “this is how it is now” — you have the maturity to look truth in the face; it’s worth protecting as a rare quality.
-The same emptiness, named from the loneliness side rather than the home’s, is an empty home, you alone.
+If you yourself have been distancing your loved ones, now is the time to acknowledge it, and take the first step toward them, without demanding that they take it first.
+If, for the first time, you accept the emptiness, “this is how it is now,” you have the maturity to look truth in the face.
+Protect it as a rare quality.
+The same emptiness, named from the loneliness side rather than from the home’s, is an empty home, you alone.

 Ask yourself: “What place in my life did I expect ‘full’ but find ’empty’ — and what is it worth my doing: accepting the change, calling people back, or seeking a new circle?”